 If you have a monthly charged plan, check the terms of stopping use from the terms and conditions of your plan.

-For now, there is no such possibility but we are planning on adding that feature.
+For now, there is no such possibility currently.

 The most common reason is that the device is already paired with another phone.
 In this case, you should ask the other user to share the permission on the app’s Settings.

 The reason could also be that the phone is not connected to the internet, the phone’s NFC function is not on or you are trying to pair from the wrong side of the tracker or the phone (pairing on the backside of the device, the phone’s NFC chip’s location depends on the phone model).

 If the pairing fails despite these measures, you can try to uninstall and reinstall the mobile app.
 Also, disconnecting the device from the charger and connecting it again may help.

 Using the device and downloading the app do not require registration or passwords.
 Hence, using the device does not require giving out contact information since Yepzon does not save user identification information.
 The IMEI code on the device functions as ID for example when dealing with technical questions.